To win at marketing, you need a long-term, goal-oriented strategy and the ability to execute it here and now.

 Enter the first competitor’s domain into the Free Backlink Checker to find their backlinks.

 We can see that Crystal Cruises is doing incredibly well regarding backlinks.
-Not only do they have nearly over 9,000 unique domains, but they’re getting links from relevant industry websites like CruiseIceland.com and RiverCruiseAdvisor.com.
+Not only do they have over 5,000 unique domains, but they’re getting links from relevant industry websites like CruiseIceland.com and RiverCruiseAdvisor.com.

 At this point, if you can see from their backlinks that the company is a major player and is doing well in SEO (like in this example), I’d recommend adding the competitor to Monitor Backlinks for ongoing tracking.
 You’ll want to keep an eye on them and what backlinks they’re getting in the future.

 (In contrast, if a quick check of a competitor in the Free Backlink Checker finds minimal backlink activity, it might not make sense to track that competitor in Monitor Backlinks.)

 You can add the competitor’s domain for tracking in the “Competitor Links” section of the tool.
 Just click on the “Add new competitor” option on the top right-hand side.

 Now Monitor Backlinks will track their backlinks and link building strategy for you, and automatically notify you whenever they get or lose a link.